 These solutions typically manage access to the WiFi hotspot through a portal which requires a log-in process.
 It would then log and store details of each website that the user visits.

 One benefit of using a WiFi hotspot management solution is that the portal enables the hotspot owner to charge for the use of the service by a credit card or prepaid ticket.
 It is also possible to obtain revenue in other ways through advertising on the portal.

-If you operate a public WiFi hotspot and you want to know how you can minimise risk and meet your legal obligations then you should get in touch with Premitel.
+If you operate a public WiFi hotspot and you want to know how you can minimise risk and meet your legal obligations then you should use the contact button on the left to get in touch with Premitel.

 Premitel offer a range of professional services for the design, configuration and installation for wireless networks, including public wireless hotspot networks.

 In addition to ensuring that our proposed solutions meet our clients’ coverage and service requirements, we would also advise on how our proposed hotspot solutions should be configured to ensure compliance with statutory legislation.